-A three-dimensional shape which has six square-shaped faces of equal size and has an angle of 90 degrees between them is called a cube.
+Cube: A three-dimensional shape which has six square-shaped faces of equal size and has an angle of 90 degrees between them is called a cube.
 It has 6 faces, 12 edges and 8 vertices.
 Opposite edges are equal and parallel.
 Each vertex meets three faces and three edges.

-A three-dimensional figure which has three pairs of rectangular faces attached opposite to each other.
+Cuboid: A three-dimensional figure with three pairs of rectangular faces attached opposite each other.
 These opposite faces are the same.
 Out of these six faces, two can be squares.
-The other names for cuboid are rectangular boxes, rectangular parallelepipeds, and right prisms.
+The other names for cuboids are rectangular boxes, rectangular parallelepipeds, and right prisms.

 Cube and Cuboid Similarities